There are 4 types of Individual Savings Accounts (ISA):

-You can save up to £15,240 in one type of account or split the allowance across 2 or 3 types.
+You can save up to £20,000 in one type of account or split the allowance across some or all of the other types.

 Your ISAs won’t close when the tax year finishes.
 You’ll keep your savings on a tax-free basis for as long as you keep the money in your ISA accounts.

 - savings in bank and building society accounts

 - some National Savings and Investments products

 - unit trusts and investment funds

 You can’t transfer any non-ISA shares you already own into an ISA unless they’re from an employee share scheme.

 Lifetime ISAs may include either: